 “With all my heart, I still love the man I killed.”

-Based upon W. Somerset Maugham’s 1927 play, adapted by Howard Kotch (Sergeant York and Casablanca) and directed by William Wyler (Jezebel and The Little Foxes), The Letter is an impressive suspenser that still has much of its original power.
+Meticulously directed by William Wyler (Wuthering Heights) from a screenplay by Howard Koch (Casablanca) based upon British writer W. Somerset Maugham’s 1927 play of the same name, The Letter is an impressive thriller that still has much of its original power.
 This is a film I feel compelled to revisit often, and one movie that never fails to blow me away — it’s extraordinary in every possible way.

 The challenge here was to turn a stage play into a valid cinematic experience, a daunting task that director Wyler approached with much enthusiasm and imagination, demonstrating what great craftsmanship is all about.
-Wyler was undoubtedly assisted by Tony Gaudio’s (The Old Maid) magisterial cinematography, Warren Low’s (All This, and Heaven Too) and George Amy’s (Yankee Doodle Dandy) clever editing, and Max Steiner’s (Now, Voyager) atmospheric music score.
+Wyler was undoubtedly assisted by Tony Gaudio’s (The Old Maid) magisterial cinematography, Warren Low’s (All This, and Heaven Too) and George Amy’s (Yankee Doodle Dandy) clever editing, and Max Steiner’s (Gone with the Wind) atmospheric music score.

 And there’s Bette Davis.
 Critic Pauline Kael wrote, “Davis gives what is very likely the best study of female sexual hypocrisy in film history.”
-Leslie is definitely one of cinema’s most fascinating anti-heroines and Davis hits all the right notes.
-It’s a brilliant performance, one of her very best.
+Davis’s Leslie is definitely one of cinema’s most fascinating anti-heroines, and the actress hits all the right notes.
 Davis rarely moves her body and Wyler often photographs her from the back, yet she is able to project all kinds of complex emotions.
+It’s a brilliant performance.

-In addition to Davis’s spellbinding work, there are few other performances that deserve to be mentioned.
-James Stephenson (Shining Victory) plays Leslie’s lawyer with quiet authority — he received a well-deserved Oscar nomination.
-Gale Sondergaard (Anthony Adverse) barely speaks, but she is imposing as the Eurasian woman who blackmails Leslie.
-Herbert Marshall is also terrific as Davis’s devoted husband.
+In addition to Davis’s superb work, there are a few other performances that deserve to be mentioned.
+James Stephenson (Shining Victory) plays Davis’s lawyer with quiet authority — he received a well-deserved Oscar nomination.
+Gale Sondergaard (Anthony Adverse) is imposing as the Eurasian woman who blackmails Davis.
+Herbert Marshall (The Little Foxes) is terrific as Davis’s devoted husband.

-The cast also includes Victor Sen Yung (Jimmy Chan in the Charlie Chan movies), Frieda Inescort (Pride and Prejudice), Cecil Kellaway (Guess Who’s Coming to Dinner?) and Elizabeth Inglis, actress Sigourney Weaver’s (Alien and Ghostbusters) mother (Inglis appears in the extended edition of Aliens as Ripley’s elderly daughter).
+Victor Sen Yung (Jimmy Chan in the Charlie Chan movies) is also fantastic as Stephenson’s cunning assistant.
+The cast also includes Frieda Inescort (Pride and Prejudice) and Cecil Kellaway (original Harvey).
+Trivia alert: actress Sigourney Weaver’s (Alien) mother, Elizabeth Inglis, has a small role in the movie (by the way, Inglis has a cameo in the extended edition of Aliens as Ripley’s elderly daughter).

 Conclusions & Final Thoughts:

-The Letter is a superb thriller with one of Davis’s best performances.
-There are multiple film versions of Maugham’s story: Jean de Limur’s 1929 version, starring Jeanne Eagels, ABC’s 1982 TV remake, with Lee Remick as Leslie Crosbie, and The Unfaithful, with Anne Sheridan, a loose adaptation of the play.
+The Letter deseves to be placed alongside the best film noirs — it’s a superior thriller with one of Bette Davis’s best performances.
+There are multiple versions of W. Somerset Maugham’s famous story: Jean de Limur’s 1929 version, starring Jeanne Eagels, The Unfaithful, a loose adaptation of the play, with Anne Sheridan (Angels with Dirty Faces) in the title role, and a scene-for-scene TV remake, with Lee Remick (Days of Wine and Roses) as the conniving Leslie Crosbie.
 B&W, 96 minutes, Not Rated.